dhpour/Persian-Text-Engineering-Hub/README.md

 Consists of 1500 words with their degree of polarity.

 ### [DeepSentiPers](https://github.com/JoyeBright/DeepSentiPers)
-Uses [SentiPers](https://github.com/phosseini/sentipers) data wich contains 7400 sentences and extends it with different embeddings for creating both LSTM and CNN models.
+Uses [SentiPers](https://github.com/phosseini/sentipers) data which contains 7400 sentences and extends it with different embeddings for creating both LSTM and CNN models.
 All old and new transformed data and notebooks to create models are available in this repo.

 Informal Persian
 ----------------